Skip to main content

 Gateway endpoints

-After a gateway reaches STATUS_READY, it exposes one or more endpoint URLs in the status.endpoints field.
+After a gateway reaches STATUS_READY, the status.endpoints field lists one or more endpoint URLs that CoreWeave generates for you.
 The endpoint URL follows the pattern:

 https://api.[GATEWAY-ID].gw.cwinference.com